-Asthma and gastric reflux
+Asthma and gastro-oesophageal reflux

 The asthma-GORD connection

-Does reflux trigger asthma symptoms?
+Does acid reflux trigger asthma symptoms?

 How could reflux provoke asthma symptoms?

-Can asthma provoke reflux?
+Can asthma provoke reflux symptoms?

 It may be that people with asthma have abnormalities in the way that their autonomic nervous system (which helps control lung and gut function) works.
 Or there may be abnormalities in the way their diaphragm functions, or in the pressure gradient between the abdomen and the chest – a high gradient could push acid into the oesophagus.